Bio

 with Siddhartha Jain, Matt Kovacs-Deak, Vinayak Kumar, Luke Schaeffer, Daochen Wang, and Michael Whitmeyer

-- Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates (ArXiV I) (ArXiV II)
+- Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates (arXiv)

 with Sabee Grewal, William Kretschmer, and Daniel Liang